CuB3y0nd/1llusion/README.md

 Each theme not only changes the appearance of bspwm but also instantly transforms the color scheme in alacritty terminal, eww widgets, polybar bars, notifications, and more.
 Visual harmony is guaranteed in every corner of your system.

+### RiceEditor

+Is an application designed to simplify the customization of your current theme.
+It allows you to easily adjust various visual and configuration aspects, tailoring your environment to your preferences without the need to manually edit configuration files.

 ### Unique Eww Widgets

 Discover 4 unique eww widgets, including a calendar, power menu, music player, and user card.
 These widgets are not only functional but also instantly adapt to the color scheme of the selected theme.